top of page

 Getting out of bed can be downright impossible during winter months as the symptoms of seasonal affective disorder (SAD) trigger feelings of depression and disinterest for many women.

-The clinical suggestions for treating SAD are phototherapy (light therapy), medication, and psychotherapy — however, some find they need more coping strategies and prompts to make it through the tail end of winter.
+The clinical suggestions for treating SAD are phototherapy (light therapy), medication, and psychotherapy — however, some find they need more coping strategies and prompts to make it through winter.

 Here are five ways to further light a fire under your endorphins: